drodriguezSRL/ORBSLAM3_implementation/HOW.md

 - [x] Mount my datasets/configs via volumes
 - [ ] Optional: include ROS support

 I created a [docker-compose](docker/docker-compose.yml) file.
-With this file I can avoid having to type long `docker run` commands like those needed to mount volumes (e.g., `docker run -i container-name -v ~/ORBSLAM3_implementation/src:/app`).
+With this file I avoided having to type long `docker run` commands like those needed to mount volumes (e.g., `docker run -i container-name -v ~/ORBSLAM3_implementation/src:/app`).
 This file describes the services, volumes, networks, environment variables, and how to build and run everything in my environment.

 In this YAML file I can define:
 - how to build the Dockerfile into an image